It can be deceptively easy to mix and master a track, but what happens to the sound when it leaves the speakers?

 This principle is often used in cinematic sound design techniques and is particularly useful for simulating the physiological impact of massive explosions and high-intensity gunfire (without inducing hearing-damage lawsuits).

 Even though your own ears are an obstacle to achieving a perfect mix, there are simple workarounds to this phenomenon.
-You can also manipulate the ears’ non-linear response to different frequencies and volumes in order to create an enhanced impression of loudness and punch in a mix — even when the actual listening level is low.
+You can manipulate the ears’ non-linear response to different frequencies and volumes in order to create an enhanced impression of loudness and punch in a mix — even when the actual listening level is low.

-The Fletcher-Munson Phenomenon
+The Fletcher-Munson phenomenon

-In certain situations (like mixing sound for films), it’s better to mix at the same level and similar environment to where the film will eventually be heard.
+In certain situations (like mixing sound for films), it’s better to mix at the same level and in a similar environment to where the music will eventually be heard.
 This is why film dubbing theaters look like actual cinemas and are designed to essentially sound like them, too.

 Given that extremely high and low frequencies stand out more when we listen to loud sound effects, we can create the impression of loudness at lower listening levels by attenuating the mid-range and/or boosting the high/low ends of the spectrum.
-On a graphic EQ, it would look like a smiley face, which is why producers talk about ‘scooping the mid-range’ to add weight and power to a mix.
+On a graphic EQ, it would look like a smiley face, which is why producers talk about “scooping the mid-range” to add weight and power to a mix.